fietser28/EL-Load-FW/README.md

 The event log text area widgets are there, but is is just a string used for some debugging now.

 The ui_glue.cpp file has a function to map certain types of widgets (sliders and textarea's) to a buttongroup that the rotary encoder dynamically connects to.
 There is a feature request to have native Flow support for this.

-Changing numbers with the encoder is pretty rudimentairy but it works now.
+Changing numbers with the encoder is done using patch to the encoder widget.

+### Calibration

+The Dashboard project has a tab to allow for automatic calibration of all DAC and ADC ranges agains a BB3 DCP405, BB3 AIO16 with AFE3 or Siglent SDM3045X.

-You can manually calibrate the load using the UI, a configurable CV/CC power supply and a voltage and current DMM: You first need to calibrate the voltage and current measurements (calibrating the ADC).
+You can also manually calibrate the load using the UI, a configurable CV/CC power supply and a voltage and current DMM: You first need to calibrate the voltage and current measurements (calibrating the ADC).
 After that the Iset and Vset (using the DAC's) are done using the ADC measurements.
 Next, the Von, OCP and OVP calibrations can not be measured using single measurements but are iteratively calibrated by iterating each bit of precision.
 This iteration is done in a flow action.

 ### SCPI